ShuzheShi/SpectralFunction/README.md

 python P2Pspectrum.py --noise 0 --l2 1E-3
 ```

-The code requires Python >= 3.8 and PyTorch >= 1.2.
+* Note: The code requires Python >= 3.8 and PyTorch >= 1.2.
 You can configure on CPU machine and accelerate with a recent Nvidia GPU card.
 The depth parameter is $d = l-1$, which can be chosen from 0 to 3 to reproduce comparisons of Figure 3 in ArXiv:2201.02564.
 The other two commands are adopting NN and NN-P2P to reconstruct spectral functions, respectively.

-**2.** Generate MEM results and perform generalized Fourier Transformation on NN results
+### 2. Generate MEM results and perform generalized Fourier Transformation on NN results

 ```python
 python mem.py
 ```

-**3.** Make the plots including analytical results, run the mathematica notebook ```plot.nb```.
+### 3. Make the plots including analytical results, run the mathematica notebook ```plot.nb```.

 * Note 1: output files from step **1** and **2** are also included in ```data/fig*/``` directories.
 One may make the plots directly without going through the data-generation steps.
 * Note 2: In order to load the plotting scripts, ```plot.nb``` and ```mathematica_package/``` shall be put in the same directory.